ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 6. Once you have created your Service Account, you will navigate to "Service Accounts" in the "IAM & Admin" left menu.
 7. From the three dots under the "Actions" column farthest right in your Service Accounts table, select "Create key"
 8. Select "JSON" for the key type and download the `.json` file as `google_service.json`.<sup>[1](#note-1)</sup>
+9. To enable Google Drive ingestion, you will need to select Google Drive API from Library and click "Enable API".

 ### Update Manifold Settings